 Both trails lead to incredible backcountry camping within Indian Peaks Wilderness, which I’ll talk more about later in this post.

 Lake Dorothy is the most popular destination among day hikers, and for good reason.
 Perched at 12,061 feet in elevation, it’s a splendid place to rest your feet and enjoy a well-deserved lunch.

 It’s possible to fish for Colorado mountain trout in Lake Dorothy, but the window to do so isn’t very wide.
 I hiked to Lake Dorothy in mid-July, and it was completely frozen over, making it nearly impossible to fish.
 Visiting during August or September is your best bet for decent fishing, just don’t forget to secure a Colorado fishing license first.

 Opportunities for dispersed backcountry camping are ample along the Arapaho Pass and Caribou Pass Trails and just about anywhere in Indian Peaks Wilderness.
 Keep in mind that campers must purchase a $5 permit at a ranger station or mail in an application beforehand.
 More info on getting a permit can be found here.

-If you decide to backcountry camp along the Arapaho Pass Trail or beyond, prepare yourself properly ahead of time.
+If you decide to pitch a tent along the Arapaho Pass Trail or beyond, prepare yourself properly ahead of time.
 Scout out potential camping destinations on a map, research your route, look at a forecast, get an early start, pack enough food, and bring a backpack full of quality gear.
 Weather can get harsh in a hurry at high elevations, so don’t underestimate it.

 There are some important rules and regulations to keep in mind when hiking the 4th of July Trail and camping in Indian Peaks Wilderness.
 Right-click one of the trailhead signs to view a full-sized image in a new window, or just read my abridged summary of the rules below.